SeisComP/main/apps/gui-qt/scrttv/descriptions/scrttv.rst

 to double click on the trace label to disable a trace.

 Normally, the raw data are displayed.
-Pressing :kbd:`f` the predefined bandpass filter of third order from 0.5 Hz to 8 Hz, :ref:`BW(3,0.5,8) <BW>` is applied to the traces.
+Pressing :kbd:`f` the predefined bandpass filter of third order from 0.5 Hz to 8 Hz, :ref:`BW(3,0.5,8) <filter-bw>` is applied to the traces.
 Also zoom functions for the time and amplitude axis are provided.

 .. figure:: media/scrttv/artificial-origin.png
    :width: 16cm